postsharp/Metalama.Documentation/content/conceptual/architecture/naming-conventions.md

 4. Edit the  <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*>,  <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or  <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> of this method.
 Open the dance by calling [amender.Verify()](xref:Metalama.Extensions.Architecture.Fabrics.AmenderExtensions.Verify*).

-5. Select the APIs using the <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.Select*>, <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.SelectMany*> and <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.Where*> methods.
-You may also find the <xref:Metalama.Extensions.Architecture.Fabrics.ITypeArchitectureVerifier`1.SelectTypesDerivedFrom*> method useful.
+5. Select the APIs using the <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.Select*>, <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.SelectMany*> and <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.Where*> methods.
+You may also find the <xref:Metalama.Extensions.Architecture.Fabrics.ITypeSetVerifier`1.SelectTypesDerivedFrom*> method useful.

-6. Call the <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.MustRespectNamingConvention*> method.
+6. Call the <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.MustRespectNamingConvention*> method.

 > [!NOTE]
-> Unlike <xref:Metalama.Extensions.Architecture.Aspects.DerivedTypesMustRespectNamingConventionAttribute>, the naming convention added by the <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.MustRespectNamingConvention*> is _neither_ inherited _nor_ cross-project.
+> Unlike <xref:Metalama.Extensions.Architecture.Aspects.DerivedTypesMustRespectNamingConventionAttribute>, the naming convention added by the <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.MustRespectNamingConvention*> is _neither_ inherited _nor_ cross-project.
 If you want the naming convention to apply to several projects, use the techniques described in <xref:fabrics-many-projects>.

 ### Example: Enforcing a naming convention on all types derived from a given system type

 Many teams require UI pages to be suffixed `Page`, controls `Control`, and so on.
 This cannot be achieved using a custom attribute because you don't own the source code of the base class.
 In the following example, we show how to implement this requirement: we require all classes derived from `TextReader` to be suffixed `Reader`.
-We use the <xref:Metalama.Extensions.Architecture.Fabrics.ITypeArchitectureVerifier`1.SelectTypesDerivedFrom*> method to select the relevant types.
+We use the <xref:Metalama.Extensions.Architecture.Fabrics.ITypeSetVerifier`1.SelectTypesDerivedFrom*> method to select the relevant types.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/NamingConvention_Fabric.cs tabs="target"]